 Note that whilst pregnant women and children under three are prohibited from dune bashing, for this tour, a private driver can be arranged to drive at control level so that nobody misses out on the experience.

 Afternoon/evening desert safaris

-There are many similar afternoon/evening safaris to choose from but Offroad Adventure Tours offer one of the best.
-You will be picked up from your hotel and transferred to the desert where you can enjoy dune bashing, camel rides and sand boarding.
+There are many similar afternoon/evening safaris to choose from, but Offroad Adventure Tours offers one of the best.
+You will be picked up from your hotel and transferred to the desert, where you can enjoy dune bashing, camel rides and sandboarding.
 There is also the opportunity for exploring the desert on quad bikes and dune buggies for an additional fee.